oxplot/fabpide2/Readme.md

 post](https://blog.oxplot.com/usb-pd-standalone-sink-controller/) for a
 bit of background.

-# Flash configuration
+# Flashing configuration with Arduino

+* Install the Software I2C library `arduino/libs/SoftI2CMaster.zip` on
+  your Arduino IDE (via Sketch menu -> Include Library -> Add .ZIP library)

+* Open the [arduino
+  flasher](arduino/stusb4500_flasher/stusb4500_flasher.ino) ans follow
-Please see the comments in the [arduino flasher](arduino/stusb4500_flasher/stusb4500_flasher.ino).
+  the comments on the top of the file.

 # Other drivers